wildwinter/dink/README.md

     Use Google TTS to generate temp audio for your spoken lines.
     You need to [configure it](#google-tts) first in the config file.

+### Live Mode

+If you call the compiler on the command line with `--live` it will start waiting for changes to your Ink files.
+Any changes will cause the compiler to rebuild and reexport everything (according to the [project config](#config-file)).
+This means your scripts and stats will always be up to date!

+Once you're done, type q then ENTER on the command-line and the compiler will stop.

 ### Character List